thebigbadbear80/thebigbadbear80/README.md

 Hi, I’m Max Lovick.
-- I'm an accounting and computer science student at Creighton University
+- Building an bookkeeping/tax software
 - Interested in RL and genetic algorithms